samuelvy1100/vehicle-detection-and-object-analysis/README.md

-# Computer Vision: Vehicle Detection and Lane-Aware Analysis
+# Computer Vision: Vehicle Detection and Object Analysis

-## Overview
+## Program Overview
-This project implements a lane-aware object detection pipeline using a pre-trained YOLOv8 model applied to real-world driving video footage from Miami, FL to New York City, NY.
+This project implements a lane-aware object detection pipeline using a pre-trained YOLOv8 model applied to real-world driving video footage from Miami, FL, to New York City, NY.
 The system extracts video frames, performs object detection at scale, overlays lane geometry, and computes normalized spatial metrics to reason about object proximity and position relative to the driving lane.

-The project demonstrates how modern computer vision models can be integrated with geometric reasoning to support traffic analysis, autonomous driving research, and intelligent transportation systems.
+The program demonstrates how modern computer vision models can be integrated with geometric reasoning to support traffic analysis, autonomous driving research, and intelligent transportation systems.

 ---

-## Project Focus
+## Focus
 The primary areas of interest are:

 - Apply a pre-trained deep learning object detector (YOLOv8) to real traffic video.